smtcoq/smtcoq/doc/artifact.md

-# Getting Started
+# SMTCoq artifact

 SMTCoq is a Coq tool that checks proof witnesses coming from external SAT and SMT solvers.
 This document describes the organization of the SMTCoq artifact.

 ## How to download the artifact

-To download the articaft, please browse [here](https://drive.google.com/file/d/0BzDtBR99eKp9RVd2aDVidktPNm8/view).
-There, you can get the image of an
-Ubuntu 16.04 LTS running virtual machine, named `SMTCoq.ova`, with approximately 3.6GB size.
+To get the articaft, please browse [here](https://drive.google.com/file/d/0BzDtBR99eKp9RVd2aDVidktPNm8/view) and download the `SMTCoq.ova` which is an image of an Ubuntu 16.04 LTS running virtual machine with approximately 3.6GB size.
 Then, please run [VirtualBox](https://www.virtualbox.org/wiki/VirtualBox), from the `File` top-down menu click on `Import Applicance...` and locate the `SMTCoq.ova` image.
 This will create you a virtual machine named `SMTCoq`.
 To run it, simply click on `Start`.